BrandonBahret/ValorantMatchTrends/README.md

 # Valorant Rank Analyzer

-A desktop GUI tool that fetches match history for any Valorant player and generates charts, graphs, and an interactive HTML reports — all in one click.
+A desktop GUI tool that fetches match history for any Valorant player and generates charts, graphs, and interactive HTML reports — all in one click.

 ---